Please use the information listed below when taking the General Session Online Training Test.

 - Volunteers – Assigned to various tasks such as taking attendance to being a locker monitor.

 - Ensure the Safety and Proper Supervision of Special Olympics athletes at all times during all activities.

 - A ratio of at least one coach to every four athletes is required at Special Olympics training and competitions.

-- All volunteers must register by completing a Volunteer Registration Application.
+- All volunteers must register by completing a online Volunteer Registration Application.

 - Class A volunteers (i.e. coach) must complete a PA State Criminal Record Check (CRC).